Don Rosa: D.U.C.K.

 Most of Rosa's stories have the letters D.U.C.K. hidden within either the first panel or, if Rosa has created the cover art, within the cover art itself.
-D.U.C.K. is an acronym for "Dedicated to Unca Carl from Keno" (Carl being Carl Barks and Keno being Rosa's given first name).
+D.U.C.K. is a backronym for "Dedicated to Unca Carl from Keno" (Carl being Carl Barks and Keno being Rosa's given first name).
 Due to Disney's refusal to allow artists to sign their work, early Rosa dedications to Barks were deleted as they seemed to be a form of a signature.
 Later Rosa began hiding the dedication acronym from his editors in various and unlikely places within his drawings.

 Rosa has drawn covers for reprints of Carl Barks stories and has included his D.U.C.K. dedication within them as well.

-Mickeys
+Mickey

 Another curiosity is his Hidden Mickeys.
 Rosa is only interested in creating stories featuring the Duck family, but he often hides small Mickey Mouse heads or figures in the pictures, sometimes in a humiliating or unwanted situation.
-An example of this is in the story The Terror of the Transvaal where a flat Mickey can be seen under an elephant's foot.
-This is mostly a gag done for the fun of it.
+An example of this is in the story "The Terror of the Transvaal" where a flat Mickey can be seen under an elephant's foot.
 Rosa has admitted to neither liking nor disliking Mickey Mouse, but being indifferent to him.

-In the story Attack of the Hideous Space-Varmints, the asteroid with Uncle Scrooge's money bin on it crashes into the Moon along with two missiles, creating a large Mickey Mouse head on the surface.
-When Huey, Dewey and Louie tell Donald that the missiles hit the "dark" (far) side of the Moon, Donald is thankful no one is going to see it — "For a minute there, I thought we were going to have some legal problems."
+In the story "Attack of the Hideous Space-Varmints", the asteroid with Uncle Scrooge's money bin on it crashes into the Moon along with two missiles, creating a large Mickey Mouse head on the surface.
+When Huey, Dewey, and Louie tell Donald that the missiles hit the "dark" (far) side of the Moon, Donald is thankful no one is going to see it — "For a minute there, I thought we were going to have some legal problems."

 In the second Rosa story featuring The Three Caballeros, Donald Duck is shocked by the sight of a capybara standing on its hind legs, with shrubs, leaves and fruit in front of its body, coincidentally making it look like Mickey Mouse.
 José Carioca and Panchito Pistoles, never having seen Mickey Mouse, ask Donald what is wrong, but Donald replies he is just tired.
 Later in the same story, the Caballeros free several animals from a poacher.
 One panel shows the animals fleeing; Mickey can be seen among them.

-In The Quest for Kalevala this running gag can be seen on the original, Akseli Gallen-Kallela-inspired cover art.
-In the original work, Louhi is depicted as bare-chested, but the Disneyfied version has been drawn a top, of fabric patterned with Mickey Mouse heads.
+In "The Quest for Kalevala", this running gag can be seen on the original, Akseli Gallen-Kallela-inspired cover art.
+In the original work, Louhi is depicted as bare-chested, but the Disneyfied version has been drawn with a top, of fabric patterned with Mickey Mouse heads.

 Awards

 His work has won Rosa a great deal of recognition in the industry, including nominations for the Comics' Buyer's Guide Award for Favorite Writer in 1997, 1998, and 1999.
-Heidi MacDonald of Comics Buyer's Guide also mentioned Rosa's 1994 story Guardians of the Lost Library as "possibly the greatest comic book story of all time".
+Heidi MacDonald of Comics Buyer's Guide also mentioned Rosa's 1994 story "Guardians of the Lost Library" as "possibly the greatest comic book story of all time".